Ellen Terry: Watts and Godwin

-The relationship cooled in 1874 amid Godwin's preoccupation with his architectural practice and financial difficulties.
-However, even after their 1875 separation, Godwin continued to design Terry's costumes when she returned to the stage.
-In 1874 Terry played in several roles in Charles Reade's works: Philippa Chester in The Wandering Heir; Susan Merton in It's Never Too Late to Mend; and Helen Rolleston in Our Seamen.
-That same year she performed at the Crystal Palace with Charles Wyndham as Volante in The Honeymoon by John Tobin and as Kate Hardcastle in She Stoops to Conquer by Oliver Goldsmith.
+The relationship cooled in 1874 amid Godwin's preoccupation with his architectural practice and, due to Terry's freespending ways, they were financial difficulties.
+He fell in love with another woman, Beatrice Phillips, whom he later married.
+The same year Terry returned to the stage at the invitation of her old friend Charles Reade and played roles in several of his works, earning critical praise: Philippa Chester in The Wandering Heir; Susan Merton in It's Never Too Late to Mend; and Helen Rolleston in Our Seamen.
+Later in 1874 she performed at the Crystal Palace with Charles Wyndham as Volante in The Honeymoon by John Tobin and as Kate Hardcastle in She Stoops to Conquer by Oliver Goldsmith.